patchshorts/cgodwin.io/src/posts/architecting-storage-solutions.md

 * `roles/bigquery.jobUser` Can list projects, create queries and jobs.
 * `roles/bigquery.admin` Can do any BigQuery operation.

-In addition to these overarching roles, granular access can be given to google service accounts, google groups, etc over organizations, projects, datasets, tables and table views.
+In addition to these overarching roles, granular access can be given to Google service accounts, Google groups, etc over organizations, projects, datasets, tables and table views.

 ##### Loading Data into BQ
 You can batch load or stream load data into BigQuery.